I-2-0-15.Hearing by Video Teleconferencing or Telephone- Overview

 C. Scheduling Appearance by Telephone

-An ALJ will only direct a claimant or other party to the hearing appear by telephone when an appearance in person or by VTC is not possible, or when extraordinary circumstances prevent the claimant or other party to the hearing from appearing at the hearing in-person or by VTC.
+The HOCALJ or his/her designee will only direct a claimant or other party to the hearing to appear by telephone when an appearance in person or by VTC is not possible, or when other extraordinary circumstances prevent the claimant or other party to the hearing from appearing in person or by VTC.
 Extraordinary circumstances are generally limited to incarceration, institutionalization, natural disasters, or very unusual circumstances directly related to a claimant's impairments.
 See HALLEX I-2-3-10.
-Therefore, the claimant is not given an opportunity to object to this manner of appearance.
-See HALLEX I-2-3-11.
+Therefore, we do not give the claimant an opportunity to object to this manner of appearance.
+See HALLEX I-2-3-12.

 Extraordinary circumstances do not exist when appearing by telephone would merely be more convenient to the claimant, appointed representative, or both.

-Whether an ALJ directs or a claimant requests a telephone appearance, the claimant must be notified of the manner of appearance in the notice of hearing.
+Whether the HOCALJ or his/her designee directs or a claimant requests a telephone appearance, the claimant must be notified of this manner of appearance in the notice of hearing.
 See HALLEX I-2-3-15.